Wedges, scoopers, turtlebeaks and nozzles!

 Second in frequency among the Cut-Rates, the Scoop was never given important intersections to guard, but it did see action in unusual or picturesque locales, like the one at right on the now-deceased Bank Street Bridge in Staten Island where it had a view of Manhattan.

 Closest resembling the 1940s-era Crescent Moon incandescent fixtures they replaced, these beak-shaped curved luminaires are becoming ever rarer.
 The ivy-cloaked one at right is at the northern end of North Henry Street in the industrial Greenpoint section of Brooklyn.
-The one at bottom, attached to a double mast which makes it singular indeed, is on Whitney Place in Gravesend, Brooklyn.
+The one at right, attached to a double mast which makes it singular indeed, is on Whitney Place in Gravesend, Brooklyn.

 In the unusual shot at the Rockaway Park IND station, Turtlebeaks share a platform with Gumball-shaped fixtures from the 1940s.
 Stranger bedfellows in New York City you will never see.